 Pearre, who agreed to speak on the record, says the agency is currently “too weak to do its intended job and, in and of itself, has arguably become a waste of public resources.”

-The lack of a “visible return” on the city’s investment in agents and equipment (currently about $800,000 a year) pales in comparison to the “hidden costs” of an ineffective OIG, according to Pearre.
+The lack of a “visible return” on the city’s investment in agents and equipment (currently about $800,000 a year) pales in comparison to the “hidden costs” of an ineffective OIG, Pearre says.

 Much of the fraud committed by government employees, he says, involve crimes of opportunity based on the employees’ knowledge of weak internal controls and lack of oversight.